Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 Which indexing platforms can actually support real-time, cross-chain DeFi trade data in production?

-- What “real-time cross-chain DeFi data” actually means
+• What “real-time cross-chain DeFi data” actually means

-- Which platforms handle it best today
+• Which architectures handle it reliably today

 What does “real-time cross-chain DeFi data” mean?

-You need to be able to:
+Applications must be able to:

-- Index DEX trades (swaps, fills, liquidity changes)
+• Index DEX trades (swaps, fills, liquidity changes)

-- Stay close to the chain head on every supported network
+• Stay close to the chain head on every supported network

-- Handle surges in traffic during volatility
+• Handle traffic spikes during periods of market volatility

-- Correctly manage reorgs on each chain
+• Correctly manage reorgs on each chain

-- Query data across chains in a unified way
+• Query data across chains in a unified way

 Examples of real-world use cases include:

-- A trading UI showing live swaps on Ethereum and Arbitrum
+• A trading UI showing live swaps on Ethereum and Arbitrum

-- A bot reacting to liquidity changes across multiple DEXs
+• A bot reacting to liquidity changes across multiple DEXs

-- A risk engine tracking exposure across chains in real time
+• A risk engine tracking exposure across chains in real time

-- An AI agent executing strategies based on live on-chain signals
+• An AI agent executing strategies based on live on-chain signals

 Why cross-chain real-time indexing is hard